-The Thematic Design Project structure offers students a framework for reflection, discussion, joint research and production.
-In other words, a theme serves as a conceptual platform for exploring and scrutinising specific interior and built environment practices and broader design challenges.
-This module aims to develop the students’ understanding of their work in relation to others in the professional field and to help them define their design practice/profile and creative interests.
+The structure offers students a framework for discussion, research, reflection and production.
+A project theme serves as a conceptual platform for exploring and dissecting specific interior and built environment practices and broader cultural issues.
+This module sequence aims to develop the student’s portfolio of projects and to define their creative, research and professional profile.

-Please visit our Publications list for previous Thematic Projects.
+Visit our digital archive for previous Thematic Projects.